Choreas/scooteq_rest/README.md

 you can alter however you like.
 I tried to stuff it into a container so nobody needs to have a database or other dependencies installed and running.
 I hope it works as expected on every machine.

-The container has proved to run on systems lacking even php, so you should be fine without it.
+The container has proven to run on systems lacking even php, so you should be fine without it.

 ## Steps - First Start
 You have to install docker and in case you use linux you might need to install